 For peace of mind, you may want to watch this short video on “How to drive in Iceland”.

-- Book one of our self-drive tours in Iceland for a memorable road trip
+- Book a self-drive tour of Iceland for a memorable road trip.

 3. Check the weather daily